 We are only beginning to understand CBG’s benefits so it can be difficult to source CBG oil focused products.

 CBG, one of the supporting cannabinoids found in cannabis and hemp in small quantities, is known as “CBG”.
 Although it has the same effects as CBD, CBG is better at boosting focus, cognition and productivity.

 CBG products can be harder to spot than CBD supplements because of the above difficulties in production.
 CBG requires approximately 20x more plant matter than CBD.
-This makes it difficult to produce small quantities of CBG extracts.
+This makes it difficult to produce large quantities of CBG extracts.

 Although there are promising advances in extraction methods, there is still much to do if we want CBG products as easily accessible as other cannabinoids.